Paper 1 Poker

 If you are like me, there is nothing less engaging then revision for the exam.
 It is important that we help students to clarify questions in the days that lead up to the exam, and it is not really helpful to "re-lecture" them on the material that they have already studied.
 It is important that they are put in charge of their learning at this point in the exam preparation.
 In order to make this a bit more engaging, you may consider having them play Paper I poker.

 You will find two files attached below.
 The first is called "Study cards."
-This is a collection of studies that is taken from the IB Psychology Course Companion.
-Recognizing that this may not be the text that you are using, there are several empty cards on which you can add studies that you have done with your students and which you would expect them to use for the exam.
+This is a collection of studies that may be used to answer questions on Paper 1.
+Recognizing that you may have taught other studies than the ones that I have taught, there are several empty cards on which you can add studies that you have done with your students and which you would expect them to use for the exam.
 The second file is called "Learning Objectives Cards."
 This contains all of the learning objectives from Paper I - except for the "define culture and cultural norms" learning objective which would not require a study.

 I recommend that after you have added any cards to the Study cards that you think necessary, you should then xerox a few sets of each page and then laminate them.
 This will allow you to use them repeatedly with minimal wear and tear.
 Then you have to cut out each of the cards.
 This is a bit of work, but it should be worth it in the end.